 The two biggest problems that lead to the 4th Amendment violations are:

 1.)
-Riders and officers alike misunderstand how federal preemption and case law control the
+Most riders and officers misunderstand how federal preemption, and case law, control

-way a helmet is determined to be legal, and illegal.
+what determines if a helmet is legal, or illegal.

 2.)
 Most riders honestly believe the federal government has approved the sale of certain

 helmets based on what they look like (though it doesn't), and they think a DOT sticker is issued